-PDP’s latest course covers the fundamentals of effective planning and session design.
-By utilizing the experience of professional coaches and industry experts, we have created a course that teaches coaches how to design and deliver high-quality training sessions at all levels of participation.
-Participants will learn about the fundamentals of planning, how to place player development at the heart of session design, the different types of training exercise, key communication and intervention techniques, and the value of reflection.
+PDP’s latest course covers the fundamentals of effective planning and session design for a youth soccer environment.
+By utilizing the experience of professional coaches and industry experts, we have created a course that teaches coaches how to design, organize, and deliver high-quality training sessions at all levels of participation.
+Participants will learn about the fundamentals of planning, how to place player development at the heart of session design, the different types of practice session, key communication and intervention techniques, and the value of reflection.
 Applying the principles of first-class academies, How to Plan a Soccer Training Session enables coaches to incorporate professional standards into a grassroots environment.

 How to Plan a Soccer Training Session: The Course Curriculum